Demographics of the Cook Islands: Ethnic groups

 The indigenous Polynesian people of the Cook Islands are known as Cook Islands Māori.
-These include speakers of the Cook Islands Māori language, closely related to Tahitian and New Zealand Māori, who form the majority of the population and inhabit the southern islands including Rarotonga, and also the people of Pukapuka, who speak a language more closely related to Samoan.
+These include speakers of the Cook Islands Māori language, closely related to Tahitian and New Zealand Māori, who form the majority of the population and inhabit the southern islands, including Rarotonga, and also the people of Pukapuka, whose language is more closely related to Samoan.
 Cook Islanders of non-indigenous descent include other Pacific Island peoples, Papa'a (Europeans), and those of Asian descent.